HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 ## Path Finding

 We are going to use an open-sounce implementation of a-star, which is an effecient way of finding the best path between points.
+You could, of course, implement your own as well.

 ### Install A-Star

-We are going to use a package for the a-star implementation.
-You could, of course, implement your own as well.

 In the command prompt, navigate to the project's directory and run: